alabou/bcp-006-01/docs/NMOS With H.264.md

   - Some H.264 levels are superset of other levels.
 From the point of view of Receiver Capabilities such superset level is assumed to also correspond to the associated subset levels such that Receiver Capabilities does not have to include the subset level.
 The H.264 specification describe the relationship among the levels.
 If a Receiver does not indicate a `level` constraint it is assumed as supporting level "1".
   - [ ] Some H.265 levels are superset of other levels.
 From the point of view of Receiver Capabilities such superset level is assumed to also correspond to the associated subset levels such that Receiver Capabilities does not have to include the subset level.
 The H.265 specification describe the relationship among the levels.
 If a Receiver does not indicate a `level` constraint it is assumed as supporting level "3.1".

-- [ ] Note to Controllers: A Controller MUST know about the normative text of this specification and the assocaited H.264/H.265 specifications in order to properly handle the Receiver Capabilities because of the profile and level hierarchy.
+- [ ] Note to Controllers: A Controller MUST know about the normative text of this specification and the associated H.264/H.265 specifications in order to properly handle the Receiver Capabilities because of the profile and level hierarchy.
 Otherwise it required to fully declare all the supported profiles and levels which is too verbose.

 - [Packet Transmission Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#packet-transmission-mode)
   - Only one mode MUST be specified.
 If a Receiver does not indicate a `packet_transmission_mode` constraint it is assumed as supporting "single_nal_unit" mode.